Inventory Hoarding

 6. Contingency Planning

 Creating contingency plans for potential supply chain disruptions can alleviate the perceived need for hoarding.
-Businesses should develop strategies for how to respond to shortages without resorting to excessive stockpiling.
+Businesses should develop strategies for responding to shortages without resorting to excessive stockpiling.

 Counterarguments to Inventory Hoarding

-While many experts advocate against inventory hoarding, some argue that it can serve as a necessary protective measure in certain contexts.
+While many experts advocate against inventory hoarding, some argue it can be a necessary protective measure in specific contexts.
 Here are a few counterarguments to consider:

 2. Market Dynamics

 In a volatile market, businesses may argue that hoarding is a rational response to perceived threats.
-If competitors are hoarding, a business may feel compelled to do the same to maintain its market position.
+If competitors hoard, a company may feel compelled to do the same to maintain its market position.

 3. Consumer Demand Fluctuations